GoogleCloudPlatform/professional-services/tools/permission-discrepancy-finder/README.md

 -   `--resource_permissions:` A comma-separated list of complementary permissions that principals should have on resources.

--   `--project_ids_location:` Location of json file path with the following schema containing the project ids.
+-   `--project_ids_location:` [OPTIONAL] Location of json file path with the following schema containing the project ids.

     ```
       {